 - In patients with inoperable tumors

-- In presence of contraindications to surgical treatment
+- In presence of contraindications to surgery for pancreatic cancer

 - As a consolidation therapy after the radical surgery